everaccountable/easy_prefs/README.md

 This is useful for:
 - Initializing preferences for the first time
 - Resetting preferences to defaults
+- Creating a preferences file without attempting to read existing data
 - Creating multiple instances (bypasses the single-instance constraint)

 ### Edit Guards and Debug Checks

 When batching updates with an edit guard:
-- An assertion (active only in debug builds) ensures the guard isn’t held for more than 10ms to prevent blocking.
+- A warning (active only in debug builds) ensures the guard isn’t held for more than 1 second to prevent blocking.
 - This safety check helps catch long-held locks during development.

 ### Utility Methods